-Doctors don't know the exact cause of Lichen Sclerosus, but it is classified as an auto-immune disease.
-It is thought that people may inherit the likelihood of getting the disease.
-Sometimes, Lichen Sclerosus appears on skin that has been damaged or scarred from some other previous injury.
+The exact cause of Lichen Sclerosus is not known, but it is classified as an autoimmune disease.
+It is thought that the disease may be inherited.
+Lichen Sclerosus can also appear on skin that has been damaged or scarred from a previous injury.

 Women with Lichen Sclerosus usually develop small white spots and sometimes bruising on the vulva.
 Itchiness develops which can be severe.
 This itchiness tends to be worse at night and may disturb sleep.
 It has been described as “a torment”.
 There may also be itchy spots on the skin around the anus.

 Over time, the spots can spread and merge together to form large white plaques.
 The skin of the vulva or anus may eventually turn very pale and shiny, and become fragile, thin and crinkly or scarred and thickened.
 Some patches of skin may become inflamed and raw and may eventually split.
 Sore or cracked vulval skin is more prone to vaginal infections.